Shipping to Amazon FBA

-Alternatively, if you aren’t sure whether your supplier can properly handle the labeling, AEB Logistics can label your boxes for a fee before sending them to Amazon’s warehouses.
+Alternatively, if you aren’t sure whether your supplier can properly handle the labeling, AEB Logistics can label your boxes for a fee before shipping products to amazon FBA.
 In this case AEB will need to palletize your shipment after its labeled, also for an additional fee.
 Palletization fees do not apply if you ship via small parcel delivery (i.e., UPS).

 Which incoterm is suitable for FBA?

 Use an incoterm which will create no billing to Amazon – you will pay for all the fees including delivery.
-The DDP (Delivered Duties Paid) incoterm is the most common, and will be the one suggested – it also costs more than average.
+The DDP (Delivered Duties Paid) incoterm is the most common – DDP Amazon, and will be the one suggested – it also costs more than average.
 With this term, the shipper (you) will pay for the entirety of freight travel, duties payment, and customs clearance.

 A better option, one that we recommend using, is to ask for EXW (Ex-Works) or FOB (Free on Board) incoterms.
 These incoterms allow you to take responsibility for payment and still find the best price.
 Amazon will not be billed (which is what they require), and the shipper saves by using a better priced incoterm.

 Remember, Amazon will not act as an Importer of Record for any shipper.
 This means the shipper is responsible for following international and US shipping rules and regulations.
-The shipper will always be responsible for any costs and risks that come with shipping.
+The shipper will always be responsible for any costs and risks that come with shipping to Amazon FBA.

 【USA】What should I know about customs and tariffs?